-How to explain the invasive success of introduced species in disturbed habitats?
+How to explain the invasive success of introduced slug species?

 – Dr. Angélique Dupuch and Anna Mazaleyrat (UQO)